nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 	- Goodbye.
 - Gendar
 	- Who are you people?
 Why do you live here in the Undercity?
+	- What a horrible way to live!
+    - Rukil?
+	- Tell me about the rakghouls that live down here.
+	- I want to ask you some questions.
+	- I'm looking for a Twi'lek named Mission Vao.
+	- How can I get to the sewers?
+	- ...
+	- You said something about other up-worlders who came by here recently?
+	- I think I'll be going now.
 - Rukil -> learn about Malya her apprentice
     - Uh... okay, then.
 Could I ask you some questions?
     - I'm Name.
 What do you want from me, Rukil?